One of the most valuable skills for any digital entrepreneur is building a website. And, with today's tools and resources, it's relatively simple.

 If you'd like to make money building websites, you definitely should.
 In this article, I will go over the data and share my own experience to show you how many potential clients there are.
 And of course, I'll give you a step-by-step guide on how to find them.

 How Many Businesses Do Not Have a Website?

-So, according to those studies, the percentage of businesses without a website is somewhere between 36% and 49%.
+So, while the numbers vary, according to those studies above, the percentage of businesses without a website is somewhere between 29% and 49%.

 Based on my own research looking for businesses without websites, I'm not sure I trust either number.
 It seems to be about one in ten in my experience.
 But that might not be accurate either.
 I'm only looking at businesses that are already showing up on directories, and I might be overlooking entire industries or fields where having a website is rare.

 Many wholesalers and B2B companies that don't deal with the public directly might find little value in having a website.

 Another important sector of businesses without websites is new businesses.
 Based on 20+ years of data, the US Bureau of Labor Statistics consistently reports more than 200,000 new businesses each quarter.
 That's roughly 2200 per day.

 So there are a lot of businesses that need websites.
 Whether the number is 10% or 50%, out of 30+ million small businesses in the US alone, the number of companies without websites is in the millions.

 If you're selling a web design service or starting a digital marketing agency, the easier “sell” is usually an update rather than a first-time website build.
 This is because businesses that already have a website are more likely to know its value.
 But they might not have the time or ability to upgrade an outdated one.